Valentina Plazas: Early years

-2020–21 season
+2020–21 season: Debut of Plazas/Fernandez

 Plazas/Fernandez debuted together at the 2021 U.S. Championship Series on the junior level, winning the bronze medal.
 They went on to win the bronze medal at the 2021 U.S. Junior Championships.

 2021–22 season

 Plazas/Fernandez began their season by winning the silver medal at both the 2021 USCS Nevada and USCS Massachusetts.
 Debuting as a senior pair team at the 2022 U.S. Championships, Plazas/Fernandez finished sixth.